TPGEngine/animations/README.md

 ## About The Project

-This project aims to create animated explanations for Tangled Program Graphs (TPGs) using Manim, a powerful animation engine for explanatory math videos.
-It provides a framework for visualizing and understanding complex program graphs through engaging and informative animations.
+This project provides animated explanations of Tangled Program Graphs (TPGs) using Manim, an animation engine for explanatory math videos.
+It offers a framework for visualizing and understanding complex program graphs through engaging and informative animations.
+The animations cover various aspects of TPGs, including the challenge of balancing a rod, the evolution of TPG agents, hierarchical structures, and the decision-making process.

 ### Key Features

-- **Manim Integration:** Leverages the capabilities of Manim to create high-quality animations.
+- **Manim Integration:** Creates high-quality animations using Manim.
-- **TPG Visualization:** Specifically designed to visualize Tangled Program Graphs.
+- **TPG Visualization:** Designed to visualize Tangled Program Graphs and their behavior.
-- **Modular Structure:** Organized directory structure for assets, scenes, and utilities.
+- **Modular Structure:** Organizes assets, scenes, and utilities in a clear directory structure.
 - **Dependency Management:** Uses `pyproject.toml` and `uv.lock` for managing project dependencies and ensuring reproducibility.
+- **Scene-Based Animations:** Includes scenes for illustrating challenges, evolution, hierarchy, and results related to TPGs.

 ## Built With